ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 contentPreview="False.
 Though some slight changes exist, transaction speed is mostly remain the same on layer 1."> A transaction's "speed" can be measured in a few ways, including time to be included in a block and time to finalization.
 Both of these changes slightly, but not in a way that users will notice.

 Historically, on proof-of-work, the target was to have a new block every ~13.3 seconds.
 Under proof-of-stake, slots occur precisely every 12 seconds, each of which is an opportunity for a validator to publish a block.
 Most slots have blocks, but not necessarily all (i.e. a validator is offline).
-In proof-of-stake blocks are be produced ~10% more frequently than on proof-of-work.
-This is a fairly insignificant change and is unlikely to be noticed by users.
+In proof-of-stake, blocks are produced ~10% more frequently than on proof-of-work.
+This was a fairly insignificant change and is unlikely to be noticed by users.

 Proof-of-stake introduced the transaction finality concept that did not previously exist.
 In proof-of-work, the ability to reverse a block gets exponentially more difficult with every passing block mined on top of a transaction, but it never quite reaches zero.
 Under proof-of-stake, blocks are bundled into epochs (6.4 minute spans of time containing 32 chances for blocks) which validators vote on.
 When an epoch ends, validators vote on whether to consider the epoch 'justified'.
 If validators agree to justify the epoch, it gets finalized in the next epoch.
 Undoing finalized transactions is economically unviable as it would require obtaining and burning over one-third of the total staked ETH.